 What is TUPE?

 TUPE stands for Transfer of Undertakings (Protection of Employment).
-Generally, this usually occurs when a business has been sold to another company and the employees jobs are transferred over to the new company.
+Generally, this occurs when a business has been sold to another company and the employees jobs are transferred over to the new company.
 TUPE protects employees’ rights as well as the terms and conditions in their contract when transferred over.

 When TUPE is enforced, employees must receive a documented explanation of the situation from the union or staff representative, detailing why and how the transfer of undertakings will affect them.